 Below two mugs with the transfer.
 They both have distinctive enamel decoration used by Moore's during the late 1830s and 1840s.
 The first is from the Sunderland Museum & Winter Gardens, Tyne & Wear Archives & Museums collection.

-A small jug with similar enamel decoration to the items above, and printed flowers around the collar.
+A small jug with blue and red enamel decoration, and printed flowers around the collar.

 A rare, maybe even unique, jug of unusual shape, with a mask at the foot of a moulded handle, and an inscription 'A present for my Mother'.
 This is the only recorded jug of this form in pink lustre, and the only known example with a transfer on the base.